-The primary intent of Office 365 desktop versions of its Office suite is to allow you to use Office tools on machines not managed by CSU, like personal smart phones, tablets and desktop machines.
+The primary intent of Office 365 desktop versions of its Office suite is to allow you to use Office tools on machines not managed by CSU, like personal smartphones, tablets, and desktop machines.

 You should not install Office 365 (2016) on a Desktop or Laptop computer that has a CSU image on it.
 Office is already installed on these devices and installing another version will cause compatibility issues and may impact your work.
-If you are unsure please call the Service Desk for advice prior to installing.
+If you are unsure please call the IT Service Desk for advice prior to installing.

-You must be a currently enrolled student or a staff member of CSU to be eligible for the Office 365 Licence.
+You must be a currently enrolled student or a staff member of Charles Sturt to be eligible for the Office 365 Licence.
 Once you have graduated or ceased employment with CSU your Office 365 licence will expire.
 To continue using the software after your access expires go to Buy Office 365.

 To maintain access to Office 365 you must connect to the internet at least once every 30 days.
 This allows Microsoft to check your entitlement.

 If you don't connect within 30 days, Office 365 goes into "reduced functionality mode".
 Applications remain installed but you can only view and print documents.
-You cannot edit or create new documents, and will receive a message stating that the product has been deactivated.
+You cannot edit or create new documents and will receive a message stating that the product has been deactivated.
 To reactivate Office you need to sign in to your Microsoft Account.

 "The cloud" is a friendly way of describing web-based computing services that are hosted outside of your organisation.
 When you use cloud-based services, your IT infrastructure resides off your property (off-premises), and is maintained by a third party (hosted), instead of residing on a server at your home or business (on-premises) that you maintain.
 With Office 365 information storage, computation and software are located and managed remotely on servers owned by Microsoft.
 Many services you use every day are a part of the cloud, everything from web-based email to mobile banking and online photo storage.
-Because this infrastructure is located online or "in the cloud," you can access it virtually anywhere, from a PC, tablet, smartphone or other device with an Internet connection.
+Because this infrastructure is located online or "in the cloud," you can access it virtually anywhere, from a PC, tablet, smartphone or other devices with an internet connection.